Calls and online meetings bots

 endTime, and so on.

 When a bot is participating in a call or online meeting, it must deal with audio and video streams.
-When users talk on a call, show themselves on a webcam, or present their screens in a meeting, to a bot it is shown as audio and video streams.
+When users talk on a call, show themselves on a webcam, or present their screens in a meeting, to a bot it's shown as audio and video streams.
 If a bot wants to say something as simple as, press 0 to reach the operator in an interactive voice response (IVR) scenario, it requires playing a .WAV file.
 Collectively, this is referred to as media or real-time media.

 Real-time media refers to scenarios where media must be processed in real-time, as opposed to playback of previously recorded audio or video.
-Dealing with media streams, particularly real-time media streams, is extremely complex.
+Dealing with media streams, real-time media streams, is complex.
 Microsoft has created the Real-time Media Platform to handle these scenarios and to offload as much of the traditional heavy lifting of real-time media processing as possible.
 When the bot answers an incoming call or joins a new or existing call, it needs to tell the Real-time Media Platform how media is handled.
-If you are building an IVR application, you can offload the expensive audio processing to Microsoft.
+If you're building an IVR application, you can offload the expensive audio processing to Microsoft.
 Alternately, if your bot requires direct access to media streams, that scenario is also supported.
 There are two types of media processing:

 Service-hosted media: Bots focus on managing application workflow, such as routing calls and offload audio processing to the Microsoft Real-time Media Platform.
 With service-hosted media, you have several options to implement and host your bot.
-A service-hosted media bot can be implemented as a stateless service as it does not process media locally.
+A service-hosted media bot can be implemented as a stateless service as it doesn't process media locally.
 Service-hosted media bots can use the following APIs: